 Sinus headaches cause a dull, deep, throbbing pain in the front of your head and face.
 They are caused by an inflammation in your sinuses, air-filled cavities around your nose, eyes, and cheeks.
-Bending down or leaning over generally makes the pain worse, as does cold and damp weather.
+Bending down or leaning over usually makes the pain worse, as does cold and damp weather.

 Signs and Symptoms

-Sinus headaches generally have these symptoms:
+Sinus headaches typically have the following symptoms: